Table of Contents

 It has not been unusual to hear that some schools are also helping children hide their preferred names, pronouns, and possible medication from parents.
 This has put a lot of teachers in an uncomfortable position since they need to navigate these new waters alone.
 Even though many people believe that a student’s gender identity should be kept private, that does not mean that every teacher should hide this information from parents.

-There are many professionals that have come forward since the Geary District School board rescinded the lawsuit that supports Ricard.
+Many professionals have come forward since the Geary District School board rescinded the lawsuit that supports Ricard.
 Interestingly, some people have talked about how teachers don’t need to accommodate transgender students.

 Alliance Defending Freedom has helped all of these teachers with their cases.
 This is because this Christian legal group was made to help bring religious freedom back to people who would have a hard time doing it themselves.
 Tyson Langhofer has said that people should not need to contradict their core beliefs to keep a job.